agility-game/company-purpose/README.md

 company-purpose
 # Company Purpose

+> Company purpose refers to the core rationale behind an organization's existence, articulating its role in society beyond mere profit generation.

 Based on "Installing and Using Docker on Debian 11: Step-by-Step Guide" at https://shape.host/resources/installing-and-using-docker-on-debian-11-step-by-step-guide

 Based on "STORM" at https://storm.genie.stanford.edu/